ASK, TELL, DISMISS–old school; Verbal Warning, Caution (YC), Send-off (RC)–NEW SCHOOL

 Note: When it comes to a SPECTATOR that is crossing the line of what is considered acceptable behavior, the Referee should communicate with the Head Coach about the particular Spectator and put the onus on that Coach (or the Team Manager) to get that person under control.
-The Coach is responsible for his/her sideline, so any irresponsible behavior by a spectator on that sideline could result in the dismissal of that person and the Coach as well!!!
-If the Coach can’t keep that spectator in line, then the Coach may be asked to leave, too!
+The Coach is responsible for his/her sideline, so any irresponsible behavior by a spectator on that sideline could result in the dismissal of that person.
+If the Coach can’t keep that spectator in line, then the game may be delayed until he/she does leave, or abandoned.

 If a situation arises where there is irresponsible behavior, the referee will ASK the person(s) to stop.
-“Sir, I am going to have to ask you to stop that behavior.”
+“Sir, I am going to have to ask you to stop that behavior.
+This is a verbal ‘Warning’ that that type of behavior will not be tolerated.”

 If there is another occurrence where there is irresponsible behavior, the referee will inform that person that the behavior is not permissible and TELL them (insist) to stop.
 “Sir, I have asked you already to stop this behavior.
-I am now telling–Cautioning (YC)–you.
+I am now Cautioning (show him the YC) you.
 That that kind of behavior must stop.
 The next time something like that happens I may have to dismiss you (send you off) from the grounds.”

 If the non‐accepted action continues, the referee may DISMISS that person immediately.
-“Sir, I am now going to dismiss (send you off) you from the area.
-I will delay the restarting of this game until you have left the area.
+“Sir, I am now going to dismiss you from the area (showing the Red Card).
+I’m sending you off.
+I will delay the restarting of this game until you have left the vicinity.
+(The referee determines what satisfies the “vicinity.”)
 If you do not leave the area I will have to abandon the match.”

 Remember — for players, “Dissent” is a cautionable (YC) offense.
 Now the same is true for Coaches.